Symptoms Of A Bad Oil Control Valve And Replacement Cost (VVT Solenoid)

 If the oil control valve stops working, your car won’t function efficiently.
 You’ll notice some, if not all, of the symptoms enumerated here.

-The engine stops working correctly because the valves always open at the same point.
-They’re technically optimized for a specific rev range due to the malfunctioning VVT solenoid and thus struggle the rest of the time.
+The engine stops functioning correctly because the valves always open at the same point.
+They’re essentially optimized for a specific rev range due to the malfunctioning VVT solenoid and thus struggle the rest of the time.

 Check Engine Light